blogifierdotnet/Blogifier/README.md

 ## Security

-* Blogifier.Core inherits user authentication from “parent” application and acts accordingly.
+* Blogifier.Core inherits user authentication from ï¿½parentï¿½ application and acts accordingly.
-* If user authenticated but there is no profile for user’s identity, navigating to `/admin` will redirect to profile page.
+* If user authenticated but there is no profile for userï¿½s identity, navigating to `/admin` will redirect to profile page.
 Filling in profile will effectively create a new blog.
 * First application user will be marked as application administrator and will be able manage application settings and profiles.

 ## Application Settings